IsmailSamirIbrahim/N-Puzzle/README.md

 # N-Puzzle
-An AI for the famous sliding tiles game for arbitrary number of tiles, using A*algorithm Search
+An AI solver for the famous sliding tiles game for an arbitrary number of tiles.

+- Toolkits: C++, A*algorithm, Breadth First Search.